 Foods to Avoid to Promote Healthy Testosterone Levels

 Limit Use of Soy Products in Diet to Lower Estrogen Levels

 Soy products are finding their way into the American diet at increasing levels.
 Unfortunately, soy has some characteristics which cause it to be highly Estrogenic.
 If you are interested in controlling your Estrogen Levels and bolstering your Testosterone Balance, you should significantly limit the use of tofu, soymilk, or soybeans in your diet.

 Avoid Processed Grains and Limit Carbohydrate Intake to Increase Testosterone Levels

 As we touched on earlier, simple carbohydrates can have a devastating impact on not only your Hormone Balance but on your overall health.
-Your body processes simple carbohydrates almost immediately, which places a major strain on your system, causing insulin levels to spike.
-This contributes to diabetes and also causes you to pack on the pounds, which leads to an increase in Estrogen Levels.
+Your body processes simple carbohydrates almost immediately, which places a significant strain on your system, causing insulin levels to spike.
+This condition contributes to diabetes and also causes you to pack on the pounds, which leads to an increase in Estrogen Levels.
 Most doctors agree that the way to optimal health is through a low carb diet.
 Carbohydrates are necessary but should be limited to leave more room for lean protein and healthy fats in your diet.
 Carbohydrates should come from complex carbs which are high in fiber and other highly beneficial nutrients.

 Contact Us Now